tigerbeetle/tigerbeetle/README.md

 ## TigerBeetle (under active development)

+TigerBeetle is not yet production-ready.
 The production version of **TigerBeetle is now under active development**.
 Our [DESIGN doc](docs/DESIGN.md) provides an overview of TigerBeetle's data structures and our [project board](https://github.com/coilhq/tigerbeetle/projects?type=classic) provides a glimpse of where we want to go.

 ## QuickStart